Trump moved to military hospital after COVID-19 diagnosis

 The president’s illness upended his re-election campaign with just 31 days to go until Election Day.
 The campaign said it would postpone rallies and other events where he was scheduled to appear, or take them online.

-Biden pulled ads attacking Trump off the air, but otherwise continued his campaign after testing negative for the virus.
+Biden pulled ads attacking Trump off the air but otherwise continued his campaign, traveling to Michigan on Friday after testing negative for the virus.

 At a union hall in Grand Rapids, Biden said he was praying for his rival’s recovery.
-However, he also implicitly criticized Trump, who rarely wears a mask in public and has held huge campaign rallies with little social distancing.
+However, he also implicitly criticized Trump, who has mocked Biden for routinely wearing a mask and has held huge campaign rallies with little social distancing.

 “Be patriotic,” Biden said.
 “It’s not about being a tough guy.
 It’s about doing your part.”